 FAQs: Adverse Events, Serious Adverse Events, and External Safety Reports

-- Patient 12345 had an Adverse event on the last day of Cycle 1.
+2. Patient 123456 had an adverse event on the last day of Cycle 1.
 Do I report the AE with Cycle 1 or Cycle 2?

-- Patient experienced Grade 1 neuropathy starting on Day 8 of Cycle 3.
-Since Grade 1, does this need to be reported?
+1. Patient 234567 experienced Grade 1 peripheral neuropathy starting on Day 8 of Cycle 3.
+Since the neuropathy is only Grade 1, does this need to be reported as an adverse event?

-Yes; Unless otherwise specified in the protocol, all grades of adverse events (1-5), including abnormal laboratory findings, must be reported on the study’s Adverse Events Form (AE Form) regardless of attribution to protocol treatment or clinical significance.
+Yes; unless otherwise specified in the protocol, all grades of adverse events (1-5), including abnormal laboratory findings, must be reported on the study’s Adverse Event Report form regardless of attribution to protocol treatment or clinical significance.

-If the SAE is unrelated to the study agents, it may be related to the cancer diagnosis, other concomitant medications, pre-existing conditions, or ‘other’ causes.
-When applicable, an ‘other’ cause can be added in CTEP-AERS.
-Death NOS, Sudden death NOS, Fetal death, and Death neonatal do NOT require attribution of possible, probable, or definite.
+If the SAE is unrelated to the study agents, it may be related to the cancer diagnosis, other concomitant medications, pre-existing conditions, or other causes.
+When applicable, an ‘other’ cause can be added in CTEP-AERS Section 7.
+If the cause is unknown, an ‘other’ cause named ‘Unknown’ may be added with a possible, probable, or definite attribution.
+This will allow submission of the report.

 The column/criteria “Required Intervention” is only applicable to protocols that involve a device.
 In newer trials that do not involve devices, this column is being removed from the database.
 Where the column is still included, this column should be left blank if the trial does not involve a device.

-The six seriousness criteria for SWOG drug trials are:
+The six seriousness criteria for SWOG investigational drug trials are:

 1) Death